 Skip to main content

-Device health summaries
+Device health summaries and status

 Each summary includes a circular graph and statistics about the health of all managed devices.
 You can hover over each colored bar in the graph to see the total number of devices in that state.
 You can also click on the statistics to open the Devices page with a list of all devices in that state.